 Arthritis is classified as one of the rheumatic diseases.
 These are conditions that are different individual illnesses, with differing features, treatments, complications, and prognosis.
 They are similar in that they have a tendency to affect the joints, muscles, ligaments, cartilage, and tendons, and many have the potential to affect internal body areas as well.

 There are many forms of arthritis (over 100 have been described so far, and the number is growing).
 The forms range from those related to wear and tear of cartilage (such as osteoarthritis) to those associated with inflammation as a result of an overactive immune system (such as rheumatoid arthritis).
 Together, the many forms of arthritis make up the most common chronic illness in the United States.

 Arthritis sufferers include men and women, children and adults.
-Approximately 350 million people worldwide have arthritis.
-Over 40 million people in the United States are affected by arthritis, including over a quarter million children!
 More than half of those with arthritis are under 65 years of age.
-Nearly 60% of Americans with arthritis are women.
+A majority of Americans with arthritis are women.

 Must Read Articles Related to Arthritis